deatrich/linux-home-server/appendix.md

 The script might issue some warnings about trying to preserve LINUX permissions on the USB drive, but should otherwise work.
 I need to verify this case.
 You may have to change the rsync arguments in the script from *-aux* to *-rltux*.
-I need to test the Windows-formatted usb drive opton.
+I need to test the Windows-formatted usb drive option.

 If you ever need to restore files from your backups then you should unpack the *tar file* (compressed 'tar' files are sometimes called *tarballs*) on a